naver-ai/dawin/README.md

 ### Updates
+* (2025/01/22): Our manuscript has been accepted at ICLR 2025🎉🎉; Full code will be released very soon!
-* (2024/10/09): Our preprint has been accepted at [NeurIPS 2024 Workshop on Adaptive Foundation Models](https://adaptive-foundation-models.org/)🎉
+* (2024/10/09): A short version of the preprint has been accepted at [NeurIPS 2024 Workshop on Adaptive Foundation Models](https://adaptive-foundation-models.org/)🎉
 * (2024/10/03): Code is under internal review.
 * (2024/10/03): [Preprint](https://arxiv.org/abs/2404.09490) has been uploaded.